 About Me

-I’m a Software Architect at Infinio, a startup I joined in March 2012.
-I have also worked at Endeca on the core algorithms for their search engine, been the Artificial Intelligence Lead at Rockstar Games New England, and worked at Panjiva, ITA Software and Icosystem.
+I’m a retired Software Engineer.
+I grew up in Toronto and I’ve been programming since sixth grade and really enjoy digging into ideas with computers.
+I’ve worked at Meta, and been the Artificial Intelligence Lead at Rockstar Games New England.
 Before that I was a Postdoctoral Associate at MIT, first at the Artificial Intelligence Lab, then at the Media Lab.
 And before that I was a graduate student at Carnegie Mellon University’s Robotics Institute.
+I currently live in Lexington, MA, USA.

 I was part of The Centre for Metahuman Exploration